-There are no significant changes in assumptions compared to the previous reporting period.
-Nevertheless there are some minor changes in the best estimate operating assumption factors mortality, morbidity, surrender, paid up rates and expenses.
+There are some changes in the best estimate operating assumption factors disability/morbidity, surrender and expenses.
 The changes are due to a yearly process of updating the statistics for best estimate operating factor determination.

 The new business production has been stopped during 2015, hence the portfolio is in run off.